Prenuptial Agreement Cairns

 2. One or both parties have previously been married or in a de facto relationship and have significant assets.

-You and your partner must provide full disclosure of each other’s financial circumstances and each of you must obtain independent legal advice.
+You and your partner must provide full disclosure of each other’s financial circumstances, and you must obtain independent legal advice.

 Assets can include: